 5. Time Counts Against You

 All stock options contracts are time-limited.
 Before placing an Options Contract, you need to be sure that the stock will move in your direction before the contract expires.
-You need to find volatile stocks or at least stocks with a strong trend and increasing volume.
+It would be best to find volatile stocks or at least stocks with a strong trend and increasing volume.

-6. In the Money Options, Out of the Money Options
+6. In the Money & Out of the Money Options

 Understand the additional costs of buying an option in the money instead of out of the money.
-Buying an “In the Money Option” means the contract already has some intrinsic value.
+Buying an “in-the-money option” means the contract already has some intrinsic value.
 You will pay for this at the contract price.
-Alternatively, “Out of the Money Options” are cheaper, but it does mean that the stock price has further to move before the strike price is hit, and the option’s intrinsic value is improved.
+Alternatively, “out-of-the-money options” are cheaper, but they mean that the stock price has to move further before the strike price is hit and the option’s intrinsic value is improved.

 7. Understand Calls & Puts